-We helped our client and a planning committee of five organisations refine their existing concept so it would be as impactful as possible.
+We helped our client and a planning committee of five foundations refine their existing concept so it would be as impactful as possible.
 Then, we:

-- Helped design the online summit and its desired outcomes
+- Helped design the online summit so it would deliver the perfect outcomes

 - Helped the client select the right platform, and set it up for them